Malik Gaines is a writer and artist involved with performances.

-Since 2000, Gaines has performed and exhibited with collaborators Jade Gordon and Alexandro Segade as the group My Barbarian.
-Their work uses musical/theatrical and critical techniques to playfully act out social difficulties.
-The trio has presented work at venues including MoMA, The Kitchen, New Museum, Studio Museum in Harlem (New York), LACMA, REDCAT, MOCA (Los Angeles), SFMoMA (San Francisco), ICA (Philadelphia), Power Plant, (Toronto), ICA (London), De Appel (Amsterdam), El Matadero (Madrid), Peres Projects (Berlin), Torpedo (Oslo), Galleria Civica (Trento), Townhouse Gallery (Cairo), and many others.
-My Barbarian has had solo exhibitions at the New Museum, New York (2016); Gallery 400, University of Illinois, Chicago (2014); Susanne Vielmetter Los Angeles Projects (2013); Yaffo 23, Jerusalem, Israel (2013); Transformer Gallery, Washington DC (2012); Human Resources, Los Angeles (2012); Museo El Eco, Mexico City (2010); Hammer Museum, Los Angeles (2010); and Participant Inc., New York (2009).
+Since 2000, He has performed and exhibited with collaborators Jade Gordon and Alexandro Segade as the group My Barbarian, whose work uses musical/theatrical and critical techniques to playfully act out social difficulties.
+The trio is presenting a survey of their work at the Whitney Museum, New York in 2021, and has presented performance work at MoMA, The Kitchen, New Museum, Studio Museum in Harlem (New York), LACMA, REDCAT, MOCA (Los Angeles), Power Plant, (Toronto), De Appel (Amsterdam), El Matadero (Madrid), Galleria Civica (Trento), Townhouse Gallery (Cairo), and many others.
+My Barbarian has had solo exhibitions at venues including the New Museum, New York; Gallery 400, Chicago; Museo El Eco, Mexico City; Hammer Museum, Los Angeles; and Participant Inc., New York, and is represented by Susanne Vielmetter, Los Angeles.
 The group was included in the Whitney Biennial (2014), Baltic Triennial (2009), Montreal Biennial (2007), California Biennial (2008, 2006), and Performa Biennial (2007, 2005).
-My Barbarian has received grants and awards from the Foundation for Contemporary Art (2013), Creative Capital (2012), City of Los Angeles Cultural Affairs (2010), and Art Matters (2008).
+My Barbarian has received grants and awards from United States Artists, the Foundation for Contemporary Art, Creative Capital, Art Matters, and the City of Los Angeles.
 Their work has been discussed in the New Yorker, New York Times, LA Times, Artforum, Art in America, Frieze, Texte zur Kunst, Bomb and various international newspapers, and by scholars including Shannon Jackson in The Drama Review, Tavia Nyong’o in Social Text, and José Muñoz in his book Cruising Utopia: The Then and There of Queer Futurity.
-Gaines works in other collaborative groups as well, and also makes solo music performance.

-Gaines has curated exhibitions and performance programs independently, including "Fade: African American Artists in LA" for the City of Los Angeles (2004) and "Quadruple-Consciousness" at Vox Populi, Philadelphia (2010); and for LAXART, where he was a curator from 2005-2012, with solo shows by Anna Sew Hoy, Kalup Linzy and Colter Jacobsen and performances by Eleanor Antin and The Bodacious Buggerrilla, and as co-curator of the Hammer Museum's biennial exhibition Made in LA (2012).
+Gaines is currently co-artistic director of The Industry, a Los Angeles-based experimental opera company.
+Gaines has curated exhibitions and performance programs independently, including "Fade: African American Artists in LA" for the City of Los Angeles (2004) and "Quadruple-Consciousness" at Vox Populi, Philadelphia (2010); and for LAXART, where he was a curator from 2005-2012; and as co-curator of the Hammer Museum's biennial exhibition Made in LA (2012).